greathongtu/greathongtu.github.io/content/posts/rust-concurrency.md

         }
     });
 }
-// An important observation: this program would still be correct if we remove parking.
+// An important observation: this program would
+// still be correct if we remove parking although inefficient.
-// although inefficient. spurious wake-ups
+// spurious wake-ups
 // a call to unpark() before the thread parks itself does not get lost.
-Otherwise starve
+// Otherwise starve
 // but unpark() requests don’t stack up

-// if we had multiple consumer threads taking items from the same queue, we need Condition Variables use std::collections::VecDeque;
+// if we had multiple consumer threads taking items from the same queue,
+// we need Condition Variables use std::collections::VecDeque;
 use std::sync::Condvar;
 use std::sync::Mutex;